freeCodeCamp/freeCodeCamp/guide/english/javascript/index.md

 or watch this [inspiring video from Preethi Kasireddy](https://www.youtube.com/watch?v=VqiEhZYmvKk).

 ## Standalone JavaScript engines
+A standalone engine is a program which executes code without having to use any other sources for execution.
+In this case, it executes Javascript.
+Most browsers have their own way of dealing with Javascript.

 Mozilla's SpiderMonkey, the first JavaScript engine ever written, currently used in Mozilla Firefox.
 V8, Google's JavaScript engine, used in Google Chrome.